golemfactory/awesome-golem/README.md

 - [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem. **Compatibility: Alpha 3**
 - [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le' M. is a web based bulk image editor that uses the golem network for computation.
 It allows users to upload multiple images and apply bulk actions to them. **Compatibility: Alpha 3**

-### Monitoring
-- [Golem Provider dashboard](https://github.com/vciancio/golem-dashboard) - A ReactJS dashboard made to quickly gather status from your provider nodes without havingn to SSH into them. **Compatibility: Beta 1**
-- [Golem Provider dashboard backend / GolemBar](https://github.com/vciancio/golem-node-server) - The flask backend that collects the data from the provider that's then used with the dashboard project above. **Compatibility: Beta 1**

-### Provisioning
-- [WSL](https://github.com/r34x/WSL) - Allows Windows users to run Golem within Windows Subsystem for Linux.
-Removing the requirement of Windows users needing to use a Virtual Machine. **Compatibility: Beta 1**
-- [Golem Provider Terraform](https://github.com/nemani/golem-provider-terraform) - A terraform script to automatically deploy a Golem Provider on a cloud provider and setup monitoring using prometheus. **Compatibility: Beta 1**
-- [Automatic Golem](https://github.com/r34x/Automatic-Golem) - A way to setup a Golem Provider with simple instructions and logs guiding you through the process. **Compatibility: Beta 1**

 ### Docker
-- [Golem Provider Node](https://github.com/alexandre-abrioux/golem-node) - A Docker version of a node to help you get started running as a provider in a Docker container quick.
-Before you start please check that `ARG YA_CORE_VERSION`, `ARG YA_WASI_VERSION` and `ARG YA_VM_VERSION` in the [Dockerfile](https://github.com/alexandre-abrioux/golem-node/blob/master/docker/Dockerfile) are the correct versions. **Compatibility: Beta 1**
-- [Golem Provider node](https://github.com/blue-notes-robot/golem-node) - A fork of Alxexandre-abrioux project that allows to dynamically generate config files from ENV variables and specify how many replicas you'd like to spawn. **Compatibility: Beta 1**
 - [Golem Requestor Node](https://github.com/DerekJarvis/general-golem) - A dockerized requestor environment.
 You can just pass in the py script  (example uses the blender demo) and it sets up the daemon and runs it. **Compatibility: Alpha 3**

 ### Testing